Skip Navigation

 Students participate in exercises such as group problem-solving, guided discussions, and practice reviews that allow them to actively engage with course material each week.
 SI Leaders are students who have previously completed the course successfully and now attend lectures again with their peers, enabling them to guide sessions that closely align with course content and student needs.

-Beginning in Fall 2025, the Student Learning Center will launch SI for the following courses:
+In Spring 2026, the Student Learning Center will offer SI for the following courses:

 • ENGL 1113 – English Composition I